-A CCTV system is installed at Pritchatts Park with cameras positioned around the site to give full coverage of the boundaries and landscaped areas.
-Images are recorded continuously and the cameras are monitored from Pritchatts Park reception.
+A CCTV system is installed at Pritchatts Park Village with cameras positioned around the site to give full coverage of the boundaries and landscaped areas.
+Images are recorded continuously.
 Please notify a member of staff if you have any concerns regarding security.